NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 > [!Important]
 > licenseUrl is being deprecated.
 Use license instead.

-A URL for the package's license, often shown in UI displays such as nuget.org.
+A URL for the package's license, often shown in UIs like nuget.org.
 #### license
-An SPDX license expression or path to a license file within the package, often shown in UI displays such as nuget.org.
+An SPDX license expression or path to a license file within the package, often shown in UIs like nuget.org.
 If you're licensing the package under a common license, like MIT or BSD-2-Clause, use the associated [SPDX license identifier](https://spdx.org/licenses/).
 For example:

 `<license type="expression">MIT</license>`